 Also, opioid abuse is more rampant in people between the ages of 25 and 54, males, and in non-Hispanic whites, though abuse is seen in many different demographics.

-What Treatments Are Available For Oxycodone Addiction?
+What Treatments And Medication Are Available For Oxycodone Addiction?

 Decades ago, there were no viable treatment options for oxycodone or other opioid addiction.
 Today, there is a multitude of effective methods, with more evidence-supported methods being researched all the time.